CoderDojo/cp-local-development/README.md

 Note that this command will fail if run more than once.

 When all the test data is loaded, you should see Dojos appearing when you refresh your home page.
-You should also be able to login as an Admin user with the following credentials:

-* user: manager@example.com
-* password: test
+The different users you can login with are listed in [this file](https://github.com/CoderDojo/cp-users-development/blob/master/test/fixtures/e2e/README.md)

+By default, `./localdev.js testdata zen` will run upon cp-{entity}-development databases.
+By running `./localdev.js testdata zen --zentest=true`, you will load e2e tests data into cp-{entity}-tests, which is useful to test your data loading process.

+## End to End Tests
+You can run the e2e tests by running `./localdev.js test zen`.
+Under the hood, it simply spin up `./localdev.js run zen --zentest=true` and `./localdev testdata zen --zentest=true` as well as `npm test from cp-e2e`.
+It means, it'll wipe your test database and start the e2e tests.
+As well as the others command, you can specify `--zentest=false` if you want to run the tests upon the default databases, cp-{entity}-development.

 ## Making code changes and working locally